kingsrui/django-ztree/README.md

 The following methods are available for tree traversal (search).

-    get_node - retrieves tree node given the context path filter_children - filters children of a given node, if no filter specified all children returned lookup - searches up the tree branch from the context node (towards the root) returning the first node satisfying the filter
+    get_node        - retrieves tree node given the context path filter_children - filters children of a given node, if no filter specified all children returned lookup          - searches up tree branch (towards root) starting from context node returning the first node satisfying the filter
-    lookup_all - same as lookup but returns all nodes filter_descendents - descendents search from a given context node count_children - count children of a context node satisfying the filter
+    lookup_all      - same as lookup but returns all nodes found filter_descendents - descendents search from a given context node count_children     - count children of a context node satisfying the filter

 For example, if we had a node: